We need a new logo

 What happens if my logo’s reduction is not working properly with my new product line?
 What if our packaging has changed its printing process to a much more efficient one which, for technical characteristics, requires a logo simplification?

 Wendy’s, apart from undergoing change and stylistic revamp, found itself obliged to simplify its Brand in order to work out in new supports, improving its legibility and functioning.

 Reason 4: Update needed

 This might seem to be a naïve reason; however it is a completely valid one.
 The feeling that I’m falling behind with my brand image is blatant, and I need to do something about it.
 Let’s consider Instagram’s controversial case.

 At launch, Instagram gained strong penetration on Apple’s platform.
 In those days (2012) the platform had a design imprint called “skeumorphism”, to which all brands tried to adapt their design in order to target Apple’s users.
 When Instagram expanded its scope to other platforms and this graphic style started to fall out of fashion, the brand began to look outdated, since its logo was associated with a completed period.

 To keep in mind

 We have listed here some of the factors that may trigger a logo change.
-However, it should be understood that logo changes may be generated by one may reason, but there might be smaller reasons behind as well.
+It’s essential to understand that logo changes may be generated by one main reason, but there might be smaller reasons behind as well.
 For instance, when Instagram refreshed its image, it did not do so only because it looked old-fashioned and associated to an outdated visual style.
 Other factors influenced this change, such as competition, product change (Instagram’s famous Stories were introduced), being acquired by Facebook, and its gradual expansion towards a massive audience.

 It is also important to understand that all changes should be communicated to the audience in an intelligent way.
 We should explain and give reasons for them to understand what has changed in us.
 In this way, they will be more open to change which, as we all know, is not always well received.